-Most quitclaim deeds are divided up into 3 parts.
+Most quitclaim deeds are divided up into three parts.
 Usually at the top of the forms are two sections, one side for the recorder’s use and the other for the return address.
 The middle of the form contains the legal jargon including the description of the property, name of parties involved and dates.
 The bottom part of the form is used by the notary to acknowledge that he/she witnessed the signing of the instrument.

-Within the middle part of the form there may appear two legal words that sometimes confuse people.
+Within the middle part of the form, there may appear two legal words that sometimes confuse people.
 These two words are “grantor” and “grantee.”
 The “grantor” is the one giving his/her ownership in the property to the “grantee.”
 The “grantee” is the one receiving the ownership.
 I use a little trick to remember which is which.
 I think of “givor”(I spell it wrong on purpose) being the) (oth “or”) person giving or selling to “me” which rhymes with “grantee.”

 ARIZONA QUITCLAIM DEED means exactly what it implies.
 This instrument can only be used in the state of Arizona.
-While most quitclaim deeds are basically the same, each state has its own set of laws and procedures.
+While most quitclaim deeds are the same, each state has its set of laws and procedures.

 Well, now that we know how an ARIZONA QUITCLAIM DEED is used, let’s explore some possible reasons why we would want to use it.

 Let’s say that you and you’re significant other decide to buy a condo in Phoenix Arizona.
 A few years go by, and now there is a couple of children added to the mix.
 You both decide that a living trust should be created to provide for the children in the event of your demise.
 Your attorney suggests that the title of your condo should be in the name of the living trust.
 So now you have an important reason to change the name in the title from your personal names to the name of your living trust.